How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 Enjoy your life outside of the relationship.
 That’s easy to lose ourselves in a relationship, and mostly it’s a long-distance relationship.
 Because you feel like- you have to work so much harder.

-So, instead of going out, you’re home on skype, talking to him, and you’re missing out on all these other things.
+So, instead of going out, you’re home on Skype, talking to him, and missing out on all these other things.
 Because you feel like- you need to put all your energy and effort into this relationship.
-You need to put some extra points into a long-distance relationship because of the circumstances.
+Because of the circumstances, you must put some extra points into a long-distance relationship.

 17. Think Smart

 Think of creative ways to stay in touch.
-It’s important to get in touch at least once or twice a day.
-It’s funny because many of you are in these long-distance relationships where the guys will like- show off has gone for like a week.
+Getting in touch at least once or twice a day is important.
+It’s funny because many of you are in these long-distance relationships where the guys will, like- show off has gone for a week.
 Suddenly, he’ll re-emerge.
-That’s no big.
+That’s not big.

 That is not someone we want to be in a long-distance relationship with or any relationship with you- we need to have consistent communication.
 A way to make things more exciting and fun is thinking of new ways to communicate, maybe writing him a handwritten letter.
 It’s so sweet and super romantic.

 Try to see what you can come up with another point.
-I want to make here is- don’t over-communicate, don’t have your phone glued to you regularly, feeling like you need always to be talking to him.
+I want to make here is- don’t over-communicate or have your phone glued to you regularly, feeling like you always need to be talking to him.
 Because you guys are long-distance, it would help if you ever stayed in touch.

 18. Try It In The End

 Look at the relationship in a positive light.
 Perspective is everything.
 Attitude is the difference between being happy and being miserable.
 If you take on the philosophy that- “Oh!
 This is so awful!”, “This is so hard!”
 This is so terrible!
-I wish that like we were in the same city or we were living in the same house!” then you’re going to feel very angry and resentful of this relationship.
+I wish we were in the same city or living in the same house!”
+You’re going to feel very angry and resentful of this relationship.

-It’s much healthier and said to look at it like okay.
+It’s much healthier, and said to look at it like okay.
 It is challenging, but this is going to make our relationships grow.
 It is going to make our bond even stronger.
-We’re going to come out even better for this, for being able to get through this challenging time.
-Because, the fact is- the people that who have made long-distance relationships work, then ended up in the same place and moved in together, are getting married.
+We’ll come out even better for getting through this challenging time.
+Because, the fact is- the people who have made long-distance relationships work, then ended up in the same place and moved in together, are getting married.

 They have healthy relationships.
 So, when you can make it work, it will strengthen you as a couple.
-It’s essential to look at the whole picture again, look at the person you’re with, and what he’s putting into the relationship.
-You should share with him that perspective.
+It’s essential to look at the whole picture again.
+Look at the person you’re with and what he’s putting into the relationship.
+You should share that perspective with him.

-“Let’s look positively,” “Let’s look at all the new ways that we’re connecting, and how that’s making us even stronger as a couple.”
+“Let’s look positively,” “Let’s look at all the new ways that we’re connecting and how that’s making us even stronger as a couple.”
 So, try not to focus on all the things.
-You can’t have because of the distance, and instead, focus on all the ways you can strengthen.
+You can’t have because of the distance; instead, focus on all the ways you can strengthen.

 19. Be Open-Minded

 Lighten his load, don’t add to it.
-If you are a regular reader of a new motor, read my articles.
+If you regularly read a new motor, read my articles.
 You know that one thing I say a lot is that- “Men move towards what feels good, and men have a very low bandwidth for emotionally intense and overwhelming situations.”

 We all have a lot weighing us down.
 We all have a lot of daily stresses and burdens.
-The best thing you can do is be a haven for him, a place where he doesn’t feel burdened or weighed down.
-He feels like he can be himself, can be open, and he could be and with.
+The best thing you can do is be a haven for him, where he doesn’t feel burdened or weighed down.
+He feels like he can be himself, can be open, and can be and with.

-You see him as the man he wants to be and support him in that.
-That is the most excellent feeling to a man, and if you have that, you will be irreplaceable in his eyes, and he should be that for you as well.
+You see him as the man he wants to be and support him.
+That is the most excellent feeling to a man; if you have that, you will be irreplaceable in his eyes, and he should be that for you as well.
 You also want to feel like this is- he is my safe space, and I don’t feel stressed and overwhelmed.

 20. Support Each Other